angular/angular/aio/content/guide/reactive-forms.md

 <div class="alert is-helpful">

-*Note*: Since the returned control is of type `AbstractControl`, you provide an explicit type to access the `FormArray` specific syntax for the methods.
+*Note*: Because the returned control is of type `AbstractControl`, you provide an explicit type to access the `FormArray` specific syntax for the methods.

 </div>

-Define a method to dynamically insert an alias control into the aliases `FormArray`.
+Define a method to dynamically insert an alias control into the alias's `FormArray`.
 The `FormArray.push()` method inserts the control as a new item in the array.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.ts" region="add-alias" title="src/app/profile-editor/profile-editor.component.ts (add alias)">